-It seems that there are two main criteria to evaluate this process : a) Beam life time
+It seems that there are two main criteria to evaluate this process :

-DAFNE Tech Note V-3.
-Vaccarezza, 1991/JUL/08

-"Preliminary Study for the Choice of the DAFNE Vacuum Chamber Material".
+- a) Beam life time - b) Background in the experiment - DAFNE Tech Note V-3.
+Vaccarezza, 1991/JUL/08 - "Preliminary Study for the Choice of the DAFNE Vacuum Chamber Material".